 Play is such a fundamental part of child rearing, and one that comes so naturally to most babies, children and parents that we often don’t stop to think about the importance of play on so many parts of a child’s development.

 As parents, most of us are naturally motivated to play and interact with our children.
 It can come as a surprise therefore if a child isn’t responsive to these attempts, and we may not know what to try next.
-For many children with autism, play may be different and more difficult to achieve.
+For many autistic children, play may be different and more difficult to achieve.
 As parents, our attempts to engage may sometimes falter.
 However, with understanding and support it should be possible to progress their play, including their ‘social play’, and for this to support other areas of their development too.

 Scottish Autism’s Autism Support Team has been involved in developing the play of many pre-schoolers with autism and often advises on play to parents.
 Here are some key strategies to think about if you are trying to develop your child’s play.